 In fact, taurine is the highest concentrated amino acid in the brain of the fetus and newborn.
 The fetus must obtain it through the placenta and newborns can obtain it from breast milk or formula fortified with taurine.

 If a pregnant mother has chronic (even low grade) candida, bacterial imbalances or elevated levels of mercury, lead and cadmium (which create zinc deficiency), it could lead to taurine deficiency in the mother and baby.

-Placental absorption of maternal taurine can als - be blocked if the fetus is under stress from both mercury and microbial challenges.
-This can set up a condition where your baby's detoxification pathways are inhibited, which could lead to neurological problems, including autism spectrum disorder (ASD).
+Placental absorption of maternal taurine can also be blocked if the fetus is under stress from both mercury and microbial challenges.
+This can set up a condition where your baby’s detoxification pathways are inhibited, which may lead to neurological problems.

 There are situations in which supplementing with taurine is important.
-Clinically, taurine has been used in the treatment of a wide variety of conditions, including: cardiovascular diseases, epilepsy and other seizure disorders, macular degeneration, Alzheimer's disease, hepatic disorders, and cystic fibrosis.
-An analog of taurine, acamprosate, has been used as a treatment for alcoholism.
+Clinically, taurine has been used in the treatment of a wide variety of conditions, including: cardiovascular diseases, epilepsy and other seizure disorders, macular degeneration, Alzheimer’s disease, hepatic disorders, and cystic fibrosis.
+The taurine analogue acamprosate has been used as a treatment for alcoholism.

-Taurine has als - been used for migraines, insomnia, agitation, restlessness, irritability, obsessions and depression.
+Taurine has also been used for migraines, insomnia, agitation, restlessness, irritability, obsessions and depression.

 But how do you know for sure if you are deficient in taurine and whether supplementation is right for you?
-In next week's newsletter, I will cover how to accurately determine taurine levels, how much to take and other supplements that can enhance taurine production.
+In Part 2 of this article, we cover how to accurately determine taurine levels, how much to take and other supplements that can enhance taurine production.